-Nick Cordero Dead, Broadway Star Dies From Coronavirus Complications at 41
+Nick Cordero Dead, Broadway Star Dies From Coronavirus Complications At 41

 After Complications From ECMO, Cordero’s Right Leg Was Amputated

 Just over a week after the surgery on his leg, on April 18, the blood thinners being used to prevent clots caused internal bleeding in his intestines, according to CNN.
-Doctors at Cedars Sinai Medical Center removed his right leg.
+Doctors at Cedars-Sinai Medical Center removed his right leg.

 Shortly after, he was given a temporary pacemaker to stabilize him for future procedures.
 He was also taken off the ventilator and given a breathing tube, according to Variety.